pipeforce/pipeforce.github.io/docs/tutorials/140_create-bpmn-workflow.md

 1. Click `DEPLOY` to deploy the current state of the BPMN to the workflow engine.

-2. In the left main menu, go to SERVICES → Tasks.
+2. In the left main menu, go to SERVICES → My Tasks.

 3. Click on the "Workflow" button (to the right of the search bar):